-Sam the assistant pro at Las Colinas Golf and Country Club is feeling particularly confident as we walk to the first tee.
+Sam the assistant pro at Las Colinas Golf Club is feeling particularly confident as we walk to the first tee.
 He’s “nailed a few memorable rounds this week” and adding another journalist scalp to his growing trophy cabinet would be a welcome addition it seems.

 The Las Colinas course, which only opened in 2010, is set along a wide valley floor with wide lush fairways, fast undulating greens and up on the few elevated tees on the front nine, some dramatic views across to the coast.

 I ask Sam “which one’s the signature hole then”

 “Good question Andy, there’s not really one stand out hole, but in my opinion the tiny, short 7th, or perhaps the 8th and the 18th are memorable for me.”

 The climate here is kind in winter rarely falling below 18 degrees during the day with long hot summers, so much of the scrub land is dry and arid away from the fairways.

 The first hole at Las Colinas Golf Club is a wide dog leg left, par 4 with plenty of chalk white bunkers waiting for a sliced drive.
 Sam’s early confidence is not dampened as we halve.
 The next is a long uphill par 4 to a raised narrow green.
 Just before my second Sam cautions “Don’t go left into the valley of death, it’ll be very tough from there.”

 Needless to say, that’s exactly where I go.
 Gamesmanship or sound advice…..

 The par 5 3rd hole is a great downhill dogleg with two lakes to negotiate, one on either side of the fairway.
 Sadly, I don’t negotiate the second one.
 Sam’s eyes light up.